EcomGraduates/shopify-theme-downloader/README.md

 - App saves automatically all previous store connections (Shopify Domain & Private app password) as a unique configuration making it easy to switch between stores.
 - Manage previous saved configurations (store connections).
 - Internal notifications and theme download progress.
-- It works for OSX, Windows and Linux
+- It works for MacOS, Windows and Linux

 <br>